krasserm/fairseq-image-captioning/README.md

 directory and `.checkpoints/checkpoint_best.pt` should be used for testing. **Please note that the hyper-parameters used here are just examples, they are not tuned yet**.

-## Demo
+## Inference

-Scripts for detailed model evaluation are not available yet but will come soon, together with an application that reads images from a directory to caption them.
-At the moment you can use the following simple demo application for captioning images of the validation dataset.
+Inference can be performed using the `inference.py` script to generate captions for images of a specified dataset.
+A saved model, a file containing image IDs and the dataset-split these image IDs are taken from have to be supplied.
+An optional output path may be specified to store the predicted captions as a json-file.

+The following command shows an example usage of the script:

 ```
-python demo.py \
+python inference.py \
        --features grid \
        --features-dir output \
        --captions-dir output \
        --user-dir task \
        --tokenizer moses \
        --bpe subword_nmt \
        --bpe-codes output/codes.txt \
        --beam 5 \
        --path .checkpoints/checkpoint_best.pt \
+       --split valid \
-       --input demo/val-images.txt
+       --input demo/val-images.txt \
+       --output demo/val-predictions.json
 ```

-Validation image IDs are read from [demo/val-images.txt](demo/val-images.txt).
-This should produce an output containing something like
+Image IDs are read from [demo/val-images.txt](demo/val-images.txt) in this sample.
+This should produce an output containing something like:

 ```
 105537: A street sign hanging from the side of a metal pole.